Interviews

 What are the implications of the growing production of additives by local companies in China and India?

 It is imperative to be local, in both presence and thought, in these rapidly developing markets.
 A wide range of locally specific issues arise.
 They can be technological, logistical or other.
 Solutions cannot be found from a distance.
 Customer needs and problems are localised and we feel more able to solve them with our local manufacturing and sales organisations.
 Further capacity has been installed in our India plant, and we have formed a JV in China to continue our policy of being local.
+The implementation of REACH and other chemicals legislation is a major issue for the plastics additives industry.
+Is it generally a good thing or a bad thing for the industry?

 There is no doubt that the implementation of REACH has been, and continues to be a driver for product innovation.
 Resources have been allocated within our organisation to achieve this.
 However, it is fair to say that the cost of conformity, along with significant bureaucracy has been a heavy burden for organisations to bear.
+How do you feel the additives industry has responded to environmental pressures in the past and what needs to be done going forward?

 The industry has continued to challenge itself and self-regulate long before legislation has been passed.
 Vinyl 2010 was an undoubted success and we, as an organisation, will continue its strong support to the now established Vinyl plus.